Super-Protocol/docs/docs/developers/CLI_commands/orders/withdraw-deposit.md

 sidebar_label: "withdraw-deposit"
 ---

-Withdraw unspent deposit from a completed order with `id`
+Withdraw unspent deposit from a completed order with `id`.

 ## Usage